19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 (i) any individual accident and health policy;

+(ii) any group health policy;

+[Act 31 of 2018 wef 01/04/2019]

+(iii) any group personal accident policy;

+[Act 31 of 2018 wef 01/04/2019]

-(ii) any rider to an individual policy, with the exception of a term rider which accelerates the payment of part or all of the sum assured stated in the policy or provides for a payout of an additional sum of money over and above the sum assured stated in the policy upon occurrence of a claim event;
+(iv) any rider to an individual policy, whether or not it is a Category 1 insured policy, with the exception of a rider which, upon the occurrence of a claim event —

+(A) accelerates the payment of part or all of the sum assured stated in the policy; or

+(B) provides for a payout of an additional sum of money over and above the sum assured stated in the policy;
-(iii) any group health policy;

-(iv) any group personal accident policy;
+[Act 31 of 2018 wef 01/04/2019]

-(v) the part of any insured policy, whether or not it is a Category 1 insured policy, comprising the accumulated values (including interest which has accrued on such values) of coupon deposits, advance premium payments and unclaimed moneys under such insured policy, where applicable;
+(v) the part of any insured policy, whether or not it is a Category 1 insured policy —

+(A) comprising the accumulated values (including interest which has accrued on such values) of coupon deposits, advance premium payments and unclaimed moneys under such insured policy; and

+(B) excluding such coupon deposits, advance premium payments and unclaimed moneys as have been factored, in whole or in part, in the surrender value computation by the PPF Scheme member;

+[Act 31 of 2018 wef 01/04/2019]

+(vi) any accident and health benefit payable under a Category 4 insured policy (other than a benefit that accelerates the payment of part or all of the sum assured stated in the policy);

+[Act 31 of 2018 wef 01/04/2019]

 (b) Category 2 insured policies, comprising any of the following types of policies or riders:

-(i) any individual policy or rider (other than a Category 1 or 3 insured policy);
+(i) any individual policy (other than a Category 1 or 3 insured policy);

+[Act 31 of 2018 wef 01/04/2019]

 (ii) any voluntary group term policy;